Skip to main content

 Special education and related services give your child a reasonable opportunity to achieve IEP goals.
 IEP teams decide on services based on assessed area(s) of need and related goals.
 Your child may also need accommodations or modifications in the way instruction is presented and/or in the way your child is asked to show what they know.
 See a list of the most common services here.

-Current membership and committees
+Current Membership and Committees

 We welcome families, educators, and community members of special education students in Alameda, Albany, Berkeley, Emery, and Piedmont Unified School Districts.
 Help us define our goals for the next year.
 Volunteer for sub-committees centering around education, advocacy, and more.
 Attend our monthly meetings.

-To contact the CAC members or officers, please send an email to [email protected], and we will get your message to the right person.
+To contact the CAC members or officers, please send an email to officers@northregionselpacac.org, and we will get your message to the right person.

 Officer positions